ednilsonamaral/psp-simplified-api/README.md

 - Authentication and authorization, with JWT or Keycloak.
 The Keycloak options its better if you need to integrate SSO.
 - A new Entity call Clients, to manage clients and dont save this informations in Transaction.
 - Remove fees values from env variables, create a entity for this feature.
+- Unit tests.